navidtadjalli/job_scheduler/README.md

 ### ✅ Test Modules and Their Scenarios

-- `test_post_task.py`: Create task logic
-  - Tests if the endpoint successfully creates a task
-  - Tests if the endpoint handles exceptions during task creation

-- `test_get_tasks.py`: Task listing
-  - Tests if the endpoint returns the list of all tasks

-- `test_delete_task.py`: Deletion + error handling
+- `test_config.py`: Settings of Project
-  - Tests if the endpoint checks for task existence
+  - Tests if Settings class checks `DB_URL` is set
-  - Tests if the task is properly deleted from the database
+  - Tests if Settings class checks `REDIS_URL` is set
-  - Tests if the endpoint handles scheduler failures and rolls back database changes when necessary

 - `test_core_tasks.py`: `run_task()` logic and Redis locking
   - Tests if the function validates task existence
+  - Tests if the `get_result` function works
+  - Tests if the `get_result_for_error` function works
   - Tests if the task is executed and status updated to `Done` along with its result
   - Tests if Redis locking prevents double execution of the same task
   - Tests if the function handles exceptions during execution and updates the status to `Failed`
   - Tests if the task is only executed when its status is `Scheduled`
+  - Tests if the task is executed with `cron` property being set
+  - Tests if the task is executed with `interval_seconds` property being set
+  - Tests if the task is executed with `run_at` property being set
+  - Tests if the `scheduled_task` checks that at least one of `cron`, `interval_seconds`, or `run_at` is set and if not raised an exception

+- `test_delete_task.py`: Deletion + error handling
+  - Tests if the endpoint checks for task existence
+  - Tests if the task is properly deleted from the database
+  - Tests if the endpoint handles scheduler failures and rolls back database changes when necessary

+- `test_get_tasks.py`: Task listing
+  - Tests if the endpoint returns the list of all tasks

+- `test_health_check.py`: `/health` endpoint
+  - Tests if the endpoint works correctly

+- `test_lifespan.py`: Startup task restoration
+  - Tests if FastAPI runs the lifespan logic and triggers task recovery on app startup

+- `test_post_task.py`: Create task logic
+  - Tests if the endpoint successfully creates a task
+  - Tests if the endpoint handles exceptions during task creation

 - `test_recovery.py`: Recovery behavior
   - Tests if the `fail` policy marks past-due tasks as `Failed`